 The anatomy of the hamstring muscle group consists of three main muscles: the bicep femoris, semimembranosus and semitendinosus that originate from the lower part of the pelvis, traverse the back of the thigh and attach around the knee, providing excellent stability to the knee as well as the power to flex the knee and resist extension of the knee.
 Therefore, running (especially sprinting), cutting and kicking sports athletes are more prone to develop hamstring injury.

 When the hamstring muscle trios get over-stretched or undergo too much strain or rapidly contracts against resistance, they tear or cramp up which is common in running, soccer or basketball.
 It can be anything a pull, a partial tear, or a complete tear.
 Hamstring injuries are classified as Grades I, II or III according to their severity.
 Grade I is mild and usually heals readily, grade 2 hamstring tear is a partial tear of the muscle itself while grade 3 is a complete rupture of the muscle and a catastrophic career-ending injury where the tendon tears completely away from the bone and may even pull a piece of bone away with it which is called an avulsion injury.
-Swelling, bruising or discolouration, weakness are the signs of a hamstring injury.
+Swelling, bruising or discoloration, weakness are the signs of a hamstring injury.

 How to heal a hamstring injury quickly?

-Acute hamstring injuries can be treated with the traditional method rest, ice, compression and elevation (RICE) which when combined with Ultrasound i.e. U.R.I.C.E can heal even chronic hamstring injuries from the root cause quickly and without any side effects.
+Acute hamstring injuries can be treated with the traditional method rest, ice, compression, and elevation (RICE) which when combined with Ultrasound i.e. U.R.I.C.E can heal even chronic hamstring injuries from the root cause quickly and without any side effects.
 Other than that, you can make use of hamstring wrap to get some instant pain relief.
-You can also seek the help of some hamstring recovery exercises but make sure to practice it under expert guidance because hamstring injury needs extreme care to recover.
+You can also seek the help of some recovery hamstring exercises but make sure to practice it under expert guidance because hamstring injury needs extreme care to recover.
 You must give your body proper rest and allow the tear and the tissue to heal fully or else re-injuries can occur and destroy your sports career forever.